Choosing an RV Awning Replacement

 Replacing an Existing Awning

-The easiest way to get the proper awning size is to measure your current awning and buy a replacement.
+The easiest way to get the proper awning size is to measure your current awning and buy an RV awning replacement that matches its dimensions.
 Measure from the center of the forward arm to the center of the rear arm (as shown above).
-RV awning fabric will be slightly smaller than the arm-to-arm measurement, so avoid measuring the fabric itself when choosing a new retractable RV awning.
+RV awning fabric will be slightly smaller than the arm-to-arm measurement, so avoid measuring the fabric itself when choosing an RV awning replacement

 Installing an Awning on an RV Without One

-If you’re adding an awning to an RV without one, things are a little more complicated.
+If you’re adding an awning to an RV without one, things are more complicated.
 For starters, you’ll need to decide where to place it.
-Most RV awnings are placed on the same side as the entry door, but they must not impede the operation of the entry door, windows, compartment doors, other awnings, or slide-outs on that side of your RV.
+Most RV awnings are placed on the same side as the entry door (i.e. the camp side), but they must not impede the operation of the entry door, windows, compartment doors, other awnings, or slide-outs on that side of your RV.

 Your awning choice will also depend on the size of your RV—the largest RV awnings are about 21 feet long.
 However, you won’t be able to install an awning of that size on a 20-foot class B camper van.